-How to use scientific method in your marketing?
+How to use the scientific method in your marketing?

 - Do an experiment.
-This is where our company flagship product – customer data platform, comes very handy.
-It allows you to streamline data from all your marketing platforms (Goggle, FB, website and 40 other sources) into one simple dashboard.
-Then you create highly customized audience, upload it to back into marketing platform of your choice and send them your next campaign.
-In the case of jacket e-shop, you will upload all your customers who bought a jacket and upload them into FB ads.
+This is where our company flagship product – customer data platform, comes in very handy.
+It allows you to streamline data from all your marketing platforms (Goggle, FB, website, and 40 other sources) into one simple dashboard.
+Then you create a highly customized audience, upload it back into the marketing platform of your choice and send them your next campaign.
+In the case of a jacket e-shop, you will upload all your customers who bought a jacket and upload them into FB ads.
 Then you automatically exclude them from your next retargeting campaign.

 Our company has created a breakthrough technology that finally makes scientific marketing possible.
 So you and your company can live in a world where: